Ap3rtur3/vuex-hydra/README.md

 ```

 Import vuex-hydra into your project,
-which makes the `$hydrate` function available in your components
+which makes the `$hydrate` function available in all components
 ```javascript
 import Vue from 'vue';
 import Vuex from 'vuex';